In-context Autoencoder for Context Compression in a Large Language Model: In-context Autoencoder

-After pretraining, the generated memory slots produced by the pretrained ICAE are expected to represent the original context.
+After pretraining, the memory slots produced by the pretrained ICAE are expected to represent the original context.
 However, for LLMs, the purpose of providing a context extends beyond rote memorization or continuation; instead, the more common use scenario is using the provided context as a basis for accurately and appropriately responding to various prompts, ultimately accomplishing the tasks we want it to perform \citep{wei2021finetuned, ouyang2022training}.

-To enhance the interaction of memory slots produced by the ICAE with various prompts, we further fine-tune the ICAE with the PLC dataset (\textbf{P}rompt-with-\textbf{L}ong-\textbf{C}ontext) -- a dataset\footnote{We establish this dataset with the help of the GPT-4 \citep{OpenAI2023GPT4TR}.
-We include the details of the dataset in Appendix \ref{appsec:dataset}.} introduced in this paper, which consists of thousands of (context, prompt, response) samples (as shown in Figure \ref{fig:icae_usecase}).
+To enhance the interaction of memory slots produced by the ICAE with diverse prompts, we further fine-tune the ICAE with the \textsc{PwC} dataset (\textbf{P}rompt-with-\textbf{C}ontext), a dataset\footnote{Despite some (prompt, response) datasets such as Self-Instruct~\citep{wang2022self}, most of their samples either have no context or very short contexts, which are not suitable for evaluation in our setting.
+Therefore, we establish the \textsc{PwC} dataset with the help of the GPT-4 \citep{OpenAI2023GPT4TR}.
+We include the details in Appendix \ref{appsec:dataset}.} introduced in this paper consisting of thousands of (context, prompt, response) samples (as shown in Figure \ref{fig:icae_usecase}).

-Formally, the In-context Autoencoder is fine-tuned for learning to encode the context into the memory slots based on which the decoder (i.e., the target LLM) can produce a desirable response $r_1 \dots r_n$ according to a given prompt $p_1 \dots p_m$, as shown in Figure \ref{fig:icae_ft}:
+Formally, the ICAE is fine-tuned for learning to encode the context into the memory slots based on which the decoder (i.e., the target LLM) can produce a desirable response $r_1 \dots r_n$ according to a given prompt $p_1 \dots p_m$, as shown in Figure \ref{fig:icae_ft} in Appendix \ref{sec:app_training}: